imu96/imu96.github.io/_drafts/aff.md

 dimension of its affine hull, which in turn is defined as the largest set of affinely independent vectors in the affine space.
 However it does not immediately follow that there exists a set of affine vectors in $X$ of the same size.
-Here is the proof that this is indeed the case:
+Here is a proof this is indeed the case:

-We begin by observing that a set of vectors $x_0,\ldots,x_k$ is affinely dependent if and only if the vectors $x_1 - x_0,\ldots, x_k - x_0$ are linearly ependent.
+We begin by observing that a set of vectors $x_0,\ldots,x_k$ is affinely dependent if and only if the vectors $x_1 - x_0,\ldots, x_k - x_0$ are linearly dependent.

 Claim: If $X$ is a $k$ dimensional convex set, then there exist
 $S:=\{x_0,\ldots,x_k\} \subset X$ such that $S$ is a set of affinely